 – the international DSC calling channel, with the coast station transmitting on 2 177 kHz and receiving on 2 189.5 kHz.
 In order to reduce interference on this channel, it may be used as a general rule by coast stations to call ships of another nationality, or in cases where it is not known on which DSC frequencies the ship station is maintaining watch.

-4.2 Transmission of a DSC call to a ship
+4.2 Transmission of a digital selective calling call to a ship

 The DSC call is transmitted as follows:

-– use a transmitter which is tuned to the appropriate calling frequency;

-– in accordance with the DSC equipment manufacturer’s instructions, key in or select on the DSC equipment keyboard (see Note 1 of § 1.2 of this Annex):
+– key in or select on the DSC equipment (see Note 1 of § 1.2 of this Annex):

 – the 9-digit identity of the ship to be called,